24 February 2020

 9.1.1 Internal Third Parties: Other companies in the Group acting as joint controllers or processors and who are based in the UK and provide accounting and administration services.

-9.1.2 External Third Parties: Other companies outside the Group acting as data processors including IT system providers, mailing fulfilment agencies, marketing agencies, advisers (such as lawyers and insurers), app and website developers (Futurist Labs; Oil Internet); e-mail marketing platforms (Campaign Monitor; Mailgun) analytics and reporting platforms (Google Analytics; Firebase), CMS (Heroku), CRM (Pipedrive), survey and data capture tools (Typeform).
+9.1.2 External Third Parties: Other companies outside the Group acting as data processors including IT system providers, mailing fulfilment agencies, marketing agencies, advisers (such as lawyers and insurers), app and website developers (Dev Craft; Oil Internet); e-mail marketing platforms (Campaign Monitor; Mailgun) analytics and reporting platforms (Google Analytics; Firebase), CMS (Heroku), CRM (Pipedrive), survey and data capture tools (Typeform).

 9.1.3 Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.